ozantekin/Awesome-Hackathon/README.md

 Tools and resources to help you build, design, and win hackathons! 🏆

+## Ideation & Inspiration

+### Inspiration

+- **Evernote Design** - All in One Bookmark Links for Designer
+- **Unarkhive** - Explore curated links across various categories, updated daily.
+- **saasui.design** - SaasUI showcases top-tier SaaS application designs.
+- **SCRNSHTS** - A hand-picked collection of the finest app store design screenshots
+- **Saaspo** - The best SaaS Web Design Inspiration

+## Planning & Prototyping

+### **Prototyping & Design**

+- **Figma** - Collaborative design tool for wireframes and prototypes, real-time collaboration.
+- **Canva** - Simple, user-friendly design tool with templates for web and mobile mockups.
+- **Whimsical** - Drag-and-drop wireframing tool, great for quick prototyping and ideation.
+- **InVision Freehand** - Digital whiteboard for brainstorming and UI mockups.
+- **Adobe XD Free** - Lightweight design tool for creating simple wireframes and prototypes.
+- **GIMP** - An open-source image editor comparable to Photoshop, used for graphic design and photo retouching.
+- **Excalidraw** - A collaborative whiteboard tool for sketch-style diagrams, ideal for brainstorming and real-time visual collaboration.
+- **LibreOffice** - A free, open-source office suite that provides word processing, spreadsheets, and presentation tools, serving as an alternative to Microsoft Office.
+- **Kdenlive** - A professional-grade, open-source video editor for multi-track video creation and editing.

+### **UI Library**

+- **Shadcn UI** - Beautifully designed components that you can copy and paste into your apps.
+Made with Tailwind CSS.
+Open source.
+- **Cult UI** - Ready-to-use React components.
+Shadcn compatible, styled with Tailwind CSS.
+Open source and fully typed.
+- **Magic UI** - 50+ free, open-source animated components for React, TypeScript, Tailwind CSS, and Framer Motion.
+Ideal for shadcn/ui.

+### **Fonts**

+- **Geist Font** - Geist is a developer-focused typeface inspired by Swiss design, embodying Vercel's principles of simplicity, minimalism, and speed.
+- **Onest** - Onest blends geometric and humanistic styles, offering weights from thin to extra bold, perfect for reading long texts on screens.

+### **Icons**

+- **Phosphor Icons** - A versatile icon family for interfaces, diagrams, and more.
+- **Radix Icons** - An open-source component library for fast, accessible, and hassle-free development.
+- **Lucide Icons** - Beautiful & consistent icon toolkit made by the community.
+- **Geist Icons** - A collection of icons used across Vercel products.

+## Development

 ### **Frontend Development**

 - **React** - JavaScript library with reusable components, great for rapid UI development.